National Technological University: Engineer's Degree

 After completing a five to six years program (or typically after passing 45 final exams in a longer time period) students earn an Engineer's degree (Eng.), or Título de Ingeniero (Ing.) in Spanish.
 This is a professional degree with legal backing, enabling its graduates to perform any work in their chosen fields.
 All the programs include the same engineering foundational courses in Calculus, Physics, Algebra, Analytical Geometry, Probability, Statistics, Chemistry, Technical Drawing, Engineering in Society, Economics and Law.

 Because of the length, breadth and rigid structure of the programs, and the declaration of intent during the enrollment process, the degrees are not equivalent to a Bachelor's degree.
 The objectives and the professional orientation of these programs are similar to those of a Master of Engineering, enabling graduates to apply for a PhD in Engineering or related disciplines after graduation.
+The programs are equivalent to an Integrated Master’s Degree (US MEng / EU Level 7), comprising 3,600+ STEM clock hours and a final Degree Thesis (Capstone Project).

 Some programs give students the option of getting an Intermediate Engineering Degree (IED) in their chosen fields after finishing the third or fourth year and completing an approved final project.
-The exact name of the IED varies depending on the field, for example the IED for the Chemical Engineer program is called University Chemical Technician, while the IED for Information Systems Engineer is University Systems Analyst.
+The exact name of the IED varies depending on the field, for example the IED for the Chemical Engineer program is called University Chemical Technician, while the IED for Information Systems Engineer is University Information Systems Developer.